Veleti

-The Veleti, also known as Wilzi, Wielzians, and Wiltzes, were a group of medieval Lechitic tribes within the territory of Hither Pomerania, related to Polabian Slavs.
-They had formed together the Confederation of the Veleti, a loose monarchic confederation of the tribes.
+The Veleti, also known as Veletians, Wilzi, Wielzians, and Wiltzes, were a group of medieval Lechitic tribes within the territory of Western Pomerania, related to Polabian Slavs.
+They had formed together the Confederation of the Veleti, also known as the Union of the Veleti, a loose monarchic confederation of the tribes.
 Said state existed between the 6th and 10th centuries, after which, it was succeeded by the Lutician Federation.

 Name

 The name Veleti stems from the root vel- ('high, tall').
 The Veleti were called by other names, probably given by their neighbours, such as Lutices, Ljutici, or Volki, Volčki.
 The latter means 'wolf', and the former probably 'fierce creature' based upon the comparison with the belarusian definition lyutyj zvěr.
 In common with other Slavic groups between the Elbe and Oder Rivers, they were often described by Germanic sources as Wends.
 In the late 10th century, they were continued by the Lutici.
 In Einhard's Vita Karoli Magni, the Wilzi are said to refer to themselves as Welatabians.